-At the 20th century La Presse was a major force in Quebec publishing, friendly to business yet with a liberal, inclusive outlook.
+For much of the 20th century La Presse was a major force in Quebec publishing, friendly to business yet with a liberal, inclusive outlook.
 (At least as I remember it, La Presse was not strongly nationalistic, for example).
 Today, the paper is digital-only and run as a social, non-profit trust.

-The breweries were Molson, Dow, Dawes, Ekers, Union, de la Court, Reinhardt (claimed as the first lager brewery in Montreal, 1852), Star, Canadian Brewing, and Montreal Brewing.
+The breweries profiled were Molson, Dow, Dawes, Ekers, Union, de la Court, Reinhardt (claimed as the first lager brewery in Montreal, 1852), Star, Canadian Brewing, and Montreal Brewing.
 The three oldest were Molson (1786), Union (formerly the Williams Brewery) (1808), and Dow (1809).
 Today, only Molson survives, now called Molson Coors Beverage Inc.

 Brewing continues at Molson’s historic location by the St. Lawrence River but a new plant is being built in St. Hubert, Quebec.
 When the key will turn that will spell the end at least of mass production by the riverside in Montreal, a long run indeed at the same location.

 The article perhaps was financed by the breweries as a joint anti-Prohibition exercise, as the health, economic, and social benefits of moderate drinking are continually emphasized.
 The breweries are given space disprportionately to their size, and Molson only got a small paragraph.
 It is difficult to know why, maybe each paid so much for the space given.